sentiric/sentiric-messaging-gateway-service/README.md

 *   Node.js (or Go)
 *   Express/Fiber (for webhooks from messaging platforms)
 *   External messaging platform SDKs/APIs (e.g., WhatsApp Business API, Telegram Bot API).
+* we can use WhatsApp: whatsapp-web.js, Telegram: gramjs	Webhook yerine long-polling

 **API Interactions (As an API Provider & Client):**
 *   **As a Provider:** Exposes webhooks/APIs for external messaging platforms.